We cannot leave this earth without experiencing loss. It's part of the human condition.

 Early in my practice as a therapist I experienced the death of my infant son, Ricky.
-It was actually that most significant loss that sparked in me a passion to help others through their grief journey.
+It was actually that most significant loss that sparked in me a passion to help others along their grief journey.

 I've learned through my own loss experiences, studying grief and loss in depth, and from working with clients in grief, that we all can find healing and empowerment through the grief process.

 Loss comes in many forms throughout our lives.
 The obvious losses are death of a loved one, divorce, job loss and loss due to illness.
 But there are more subtle losses that can be just as intense or painful such as - the loss of innocence and childhood when you've come from an abusive upbringing, loss of self when you've been in an abusive relationship, and many other types of loss that can weigh us down.

 As a specialist in grief and loss, I work with clients to sort through their loss history to see the cumulative affects.
 Together we discover how they have handled loss in healthy and unhealthy ways.
 We tap into the strength and resilience that has brought them through each one.
 Then we journey through the healing and reconciliation that is needed to become whole again.
 Through grief work clients find a sense of healing and empowerment they never thought was possible.